sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api-event-handler.rst

 The *HTTP POST Event Handler* is where you can integrate SFTPPlus with your web resource.
-Simply create an event handler that will send a HTTP POST request to your remote HTTP resource based on specified server event IDs.
+Simply create an event handler that will send an HTTP POST request to your remote HTTP resource based on specified server event IDs.

 In the Local Manager GUI, create a new Event Handler of type `Send as HTTP Post